-Dr. Kang Kim is an Associate Professor of Medicine and of Bioengineering at the University of Pittsburgh and the Heart and Vascular Institute, UPMC.
+Dr. Kang Kim is a Professor of Medicine and of Bioengineering at the University of Pittsburgh and the Heart and Vascular Institute, UPMC.

 Dr. Kim earned his Bachelor’s in Educational Physics at Seoul National University in Seoul, South Korea.
 He then went to the University of Pierre & Marie Curie (Paris 6) in Paris, France, for his Master’s before he moved to the United States for his PhD in Acoustics at Pennsylvania State University.
 He then won a postdoctoral fellowship in Biomedical Engineering at the University of Michigan.